Chick Cancer: Plot

-Stewie discovers that his old friend, Olivia, a toddler actress, is coming to the end of her Hollywood career because her "Tasty Juice: Drink it then Convert it to Pee" advertisement campaign has been dropped.
+Stewie discovers that his old friend, Olivia, a toddler actress, is coming to the end of her Hollywood career because her "Tasty Juice" advertisement campaign has been dropped.
 Olivia is now making an appearance at the Quahog mall to open a new store.
-Stewie decides to go the mall where he intends to ridicule her, but falls in love with her after seeing her again.
+Stewie decides to go to the mall where he intends to ridicule her, but falls in love with her after seeing her again.
 Olivia, however, does not return the same feelings, so Stewie seeks advice from Brian on how to make Olivia like him.
 Brian and Stewie observe next-door neighbor Glenn Quagmire get his way by being mean to a woman, and Stewie comes to the conclusion that women respond to men who mistreat them.

 Stewie and Olivia begin to bond shortly afterward, and the two spend their time bonding by sitting in a park while eating ice cream.
 As they sit and eat their ice cream, they mock various people, such as a man smelling his own hand, a Jewish cowboy, a man who cuts his own hair, and an uptight and hardworking Asian man who is looking at his watch.
 They also go to a birthday party for one of Olivia's friends.
 Olivia introduces Stewie to her old friend, a child actor named Victor, and she obliges Stewie to get both of them punch, but a jealous Stewie only wishes Victor to go away.
 The couple begin to argue constantly, and their latest argument ends with them getting married.
 After the marriage, which Rupert officiates, their relationship does not get any better.
-Later, the couple decide to accompany Brian on a double-date with his girlfriend, Jillian.
+Later, the couple accompanies Brian on a double-date with his girlfriend, Jillian.
 During the date, the pair continue to bicker throughout, leading to Stewie starting an argument with a person in the restaurant who asks him to be quiet.
 He feels the relationship is failing, but Brian encourages him to reconsider and Stewie agrees to return to Olivia.
-Returning to his playhouse to apologize and make up with her, Stewie discovers Olivia "cheating" on him with her friend Victor (although the two are just playing with silly putty).
+Returning to his playhouse to apologize and make up with her, Stewie discovers Olivia "cheating" on him with her friend Victor by playing with silly putty.
 With the relationship over, a seemingly distraught Stewie leaves the playhouse, which he then sets on fire with both Olivia and Victor inside.